decretist/Dissertation/Chapter3/chapter3.md

 Winroth rejects claims that the Sg manuscript of the *Decretum* is descended from a version earlier than the first recension, and argues that it is instead an abbreviation of the first recension with some interpolations from the second.[^38] Winroth therefore does not see the existence of Sg as a reason to assume either a long teaching career for Gratian or a long period of incremental development for the text of the *Decretum*.

-Finally, Winroth accepts an entry in a Siena necrology (Siena, Biblioteca Comunale degli Intronati F.I.2, f.5r) brought to scholarly attention by Francesco Reali as evidence that Gratian the author of the first recension died as bishop of Chiusi on the feast day of St Lawrence (August 10) in either 1144 or 1145.[^39] The datum provided by the necrology, recording the death of a "Gratian of Chiusi, bishop", considered along with an axiomatic assumption of an 1139 date for the first recension, strengthens the case from
+Finally, Winroth accepts an entry in a Siena necrology (Siena, Biblioteca Comunale degli Intronati F.I.2, f.5r) brought to scholarly attention by Francesco Reali as evidence that Gratian, the author of the first recension, died as bishop of Chiusi on the feast day of St. Lawrence (August 10) in either 1144 or 1145.[^39] The datum provided by the necrology, recording the death of a "Gratian of Chiusi, bishop", considered along with an axiomatic assumption of an 1139 date for the first recension, strengthens the case from